Ozone Therapy for Depression: Mechanisms, Evidence, and Comparison with HBOT

 Ozone Therapy For Depression

 Over 280 million people worldwide have depression, and roughly one-third do not respond adequately to conventional antidepressants.
 Ozone therapy targets neuroinflammation and oxidative stress, two mechanisms increasingly linked to treatment-resistant depression.
-Animal studies show ozone modulates brain cytokines and serotonin pathways.
-But human clinical data is essentially nonexistent: no published RCTs have tested ozone therapy for depression.
+In animal models, ozone modulates brain cytokines and oxidative stress, but not in any human trial.
+The human evidence is essentially absent: no published randomized controlled trials have tested ozone therapy for depression.

 This article covers how ozone therapy is proposed to work for depression, what the current evidence shows, and how it compares to oxygen therapy for depression, including hyperbaric oxygen therapy (HBOT).

-The link between inflammation and depression is well-established in psychiatric research.
-Patients with major depressive disorder consistently show elevated inflammatory markers, including C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-alpha).4
+The connection between inflammation and depression is well established in psychiatric research.
+Patients with major depressive disorder consistently show elevated inflammatory markers, including C-reactive protein, interleukin-6, and tumor necrosis factor-alpha.
+A meta-analysis of cytokine studies found these markers reliably raised in depressed patients compared with controls (Dowlati et al., 2010).

 • Tryptophan diversion.
-Inflammation activates the enzyme indoleamine 2,3-dioxygenase (IDO), which diverts tryptophan away from serotonin production and toward kynurenine, a neurotoxic metabolite.
+Inflammation activates indoleamine 2,3-dioxygenase (IDO), which diverts tryptophan away from serotonin production and toward kynurenine, a neurotoxic metabolite.

 • Blood-brain barrier disruption.
-Chronic inflammation increases blood-brain barrier permeability, allowing peripheral inflammatory signals to reach the brain.
+Chronic inflammation increases barrier permeability, letting peripheral inflammatory signals reach the brain.

 • Microglial activation.
-Neuroinflammation activates microglia (the brain’s immune cells), which release inflammatory cytokines that damage neurons and impair neuroplasticity.
+Neuroinflammation activates the brain’s immune cells, which release cytokines that impair neuroplasticity.

 • Reduced BDNF.
-Inflammation suppresses brain-derived neurotrophic factor (BDNF), a protein critical for neuroplasticity, neurogenesis, and mood regulation.
+Inflammation suppresses brain-derived neurotrophic factor, a protein central to neuroplasticity and mood regulation.

-This framework is the basis for ozone therapy’s proposed application in depression: if ozone can reduce systemic inflammation, the downstream effects on the brain could theoretically improve depressive symptoms.
+This framework is the basis for the proposed use of ozone therapy in depression: if ozone reduces systemic inflammation, the downstream effects on the brain could in theory ease depressive symptoms.

-Anti-inflammatory modulation Ozone activates Nrf2 pathway, upregulates antioxidant enzymes, reduces NF-kB-driven inflammation May reduce the systemic inflammation linked to depression
+Anti-inflammatory modulation Activates the Nrf2 pathway, upregulates antioxidant enzymes, reduces NF-kB-driven inflammation May reduce the systemic inflammation linked to depression

-Improved oxygenation Increases 2,3-DPG in red blood cells, improving oxygen release to tissues including the brain Brain hypoperfusion is observed in depressed patients
+Improved oxygenation Increases 2,3-DPG in red blood cells, improving oxygen release to tissue including the brain Brain hypoperfusion is observed in some depressed patients

 Oxidative preconditioning Low-dose oxidative stress trains cells to handle future oxidative challenges May protect neurons from oxidative damage implicated in depression

-Mitochondrial support Ozone may improve mitochondrial function and ATP production Mitochondrial dysfunction is increasingly linked to treatment-resistant depression
+Mitochondrial support May improve mitochondrial function and ATP production Mitochondrial dysfunction is increasingly linked to treatment-resistant depression

-The evidence for ozone therapy in depression is limited to preclinical studies and indirect clinical observations:
+The evidence for ozone therapy in depression is limited to preclinical studies and indirect clinical observation:

-• Animal studies.
-Rodent models of depression show that ozone exposure can reduce neuroinflammation markers and improve depression-like behaviors (immobility time in forced swim tests, sucrose preference).
-These studies provide mechanistic plausibility but do not translate directly to human outcomes.2
+• Animal models.
+In rodent models of depression, ozone exposure has reduced neuroinflammation markers and improved depression-like behaviors, such as immobility time in forced-swim tests.
+These provide mechanistic plausibility but do not translate directly to human outcomes.

 • Indirect clinical evidence.
-Patients receiving ozone therapy for other conditions (chronic pain, autoimmune disorders, chronic infections) sometimes report mood improvements.
-These are anecdotal and confounded by the improvement in their primary condition.
+Patients receiving ozone for other conditions sometimes report mood improvement.
+These reports are anecdotal and confounded by improvement in the primary condition.

-• No human clinical trials.
-As of the latest available literature, no published randomized controlled trials have tested ozone therapy for major depressive disorder, bipolar depression, or treatment-resistant depression.
+• No human trials.
+As of the current literature, no published randomized controlled trials have tested ozone therapy for major depressive disorder, bipolar depression, or treatment-resistant depression.

-Hyperbaric Oxygen Therapy (HBOT) delivers 100% oxygen at increased atmospheric pressure.
-While both therapies aim to improve oxygenation and reduce inflammation, HBOT has a significantly stronger evidence base for depression.
+HBOT delivers 100% oxygen at increased atmospheric pressure.
+Both therapies aim to improve oxygenation and reduce inflammation, but HBOT has a meaningfully stronger evidence base for depression, mostly in depression that follows stroke or brain injury.

 Factor Ozone Therapy HBOT